swichers-xx/VoxMon/README.md

 ### Usage

-The `ServiceMonitor` component fetches the status of a service named 'Voxco' on multiple servers, every time it is rendered.
+The `ServiceMonitor` component fetches the status of any service with "Voxco" in the name on multiple servers, every time it is rendered.
 The servers it queries are defined in the `servers` array.
+The 'SystemMonitor' component  fetches the power status of all defined servers.
+The 'ServiceControl' component allows for the execution of service related commands.
+The 'SystemControl' component allows for the restarting of servers
 ### Running the Frontend

 To run the frontend: